mgaitan/sphinxcontrib-mermaid/README.rst

 ``mermaid_version``

   The version of mermaid that will be used to parse ``raw`` output in HTML files.
 This should match a version available on https://unpkg.com/browse/mermaid/.
-Currently, the default version is 8.4.8.
+The default is `"latest"`, which default to the latest available version.

 ``mermaid_cmd``